phusion/holy-build-box/TUTORIAL-4-TWEAKING-APPS.md

 ## Nginx OpenSSL problem

 The Nginx's build system's problem is that it is able to detect OpenSSL's libcrypto library (for cryptographic algorithms), but fails to detect its libssl library (for SSL/TLS support).
-Because of this, it is not possible to compile Nginx with HTTPS support:
+Because of this, it is not possible to compile Nginx with HTTPS support.
+Consider what happens if we were to try to run Nginx's configure script (inside Holy Build Box) with `--with-http_ssl_module`:

     + ./configure --without-http_rewrite_module --with-http_ssl_module
     ...